CryptKid/guess_my_login/README.md

 This is a little software collection written in Python to show how bruteforce attacks work.
 It consists of two features:
 One script tells you, how many possibilities there are with x digits of pin.
-The other one demonstrates a simple bruteforce attack.
+The other two demonstrates simple bruteforce attacks:

-Maybe following features:
+One one PINs, the other one on passwords.

--Capability for passwords in ASCII
+Possibly following features:
 -Adding anti-crash-code